heron/heron_simulator/README.md

 Damping force coefficients were manually tuned to produce an accurate simulation, not calculated based off of real-world measurements.

 The Gazebo tool to apply force/torque can be used, however a large enough force/torque may cause the simulation to crash.
 This is due to the damping force and Heron's velocity getting caught in an "amplifying loop".
 That is, the Heron's velocity results in a strong damping force that causes an even larger velocity which results in a stronger damping force, etc. To fix this, reduce the damping force coefficients of the offending axis to near-zero.
 Then slowly increase the coefficients until the simulation is acting appropriately.
-This problem should be fixed, but has a tendency to return for unknown reasons.
+The simulator should no longer have this issue but the problem has a confusing tendency to return.

 ### Thrust Forces